dxing97/subs2cia/USAGE.md

                         If set, attempts to use audio and subtitle files that are in this language first.
 Input should be an ISO 639-3 language code.
-  -ls, --list-streams   Lists all audio, subtitle, and video streams found in
+  -ls, --list-streams   Lists all audio, subtitle, and video streams as well
-                        given input files and exits.
+                        as chapters found in given input files and exits.
   --preset preset#      If set, uses a given preset.
 User arguments will
                         override presets.
   -lp, --list-presets   Lists all available built-in presets and exits.